Bossard Group

 Bossard Group is a Swiss multinational fastener technology and logistics company with its headquarters in Zug.
 Their activities include worldwide sales, technical consulting and inventory management.

-As of 2024, the Group employed more than 2,878 people at 84 locations in Europe, America and Asia/Pacific and generated a turnover of 986,431 million Swiss francs.
+As of 2025, the Group employed more than 3,300 people in 33 countries and generated a turnover of 1.068,946 million Swiss francs.
 Bossard Group is listed on the SIX Swiss Exchange.